pingcap/tidb-operator/en/deploy-tidb-operator.md

 - [Deploy on GCP GKE](deploy-on-gcp-gke.md)
 - [Deploy on Alibaba Cloud ACK](deploy-on-alibaba-cloud.md)

 TiDB Operator uses [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, and backup data), so the Kubernetes cluster must provide at least one kind of persistent volumes.
-For better performance, it is recommended to use local SSD disks as the volumes.
-Follow [this step](#configure-local-persistent-volumes) to provision local persistent volumes.

 It is recommended to enable [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) in the Kubernetes cluster.

 ### Install Helm

 Refer to [Use Helm](tidb-toolkit.md#use-helm) to install Helm and configure it with the official PingCAP chart Repo.

-## Configure local persistent volumes

-Refer to [Local PV Configuration](configure-storage-class.md) to set up local persistent volumes in your Kubernetes cluster.

 ## Deploy TiDB Operator